ceredamatteo-lab/theRNAmars/README.md

 ## Contributors
 RNAMaRs has been designed by Dr. Matteo Cereda and Uberto Pozzoli and developed with Tommaso Becchi, Gabriele Boscagli, Mariachiara Grieco and Francesca Priante.

-Main developer: Tommaso Becchi, Gabriele Boscagli and Mariachiara Grieco.
+Main developers: Tommaso Becchi, Gabriele Boscagli and Mariachiara Grieco.

 Contributing developers: Francesca Priante.